I’ve run into an issue with Quorum, where do I get support?

 - Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload is not visible to participants who are not privy to the transaction

-- Storing encrypted private data off-chain in a separate component called the Transaction Manager (provided by Constellation or Tessera).
-The Transaction Manager distributes the encrypted data to other parties that are privy to the transaction and returns the decrypted payload to those parties
+- Storing encrypted private data off-chain in a separate component called the Privacy Manager (provided by Constellation or Tessera).
+The Privacy Manager distributes the encrypted data to other parties that are privy to the transaction and returns the decrypted payload to those parties

-Please see the Transaction Processing page for more info.
+Please see the Transaction and Contract Privacy section for more info.

 How does Quorum achieve consensus on Private Transactions?